Finite-sample analysis of M-estimators using self-concordance: Assumptions and examples

 \end{customass} Note that Assumption~\ref{ass:first-subg} can be reformulated in terms of the design vector scaled by the loss derivative at~$\theta_*$ since~$\nabla \ell_Z(\theta_*) = \ell'(Y,X^\T\theta_*) X$.
 Similarly, we can consider the random vector

-the design scaled by the curvature of the loss at the optimal point.
-Note that~$\csX$ is linked with the Hessian by~$\E[\csX \csX^\T] = \He$, cf.~\eqref{eq:derivatives}.
+which we call the~\textit{calibrated design}.
+Note that~$\csX$ is linked with~$\He$ by~$\E[\csX \csX^\T] = \He$, cf.~\eqref{eq:derivatives}.
 As stated next, we assume that the calibrated design is subgaussian.
 This allows to control the deviations of~$\He_n$ using Theorem~\ref{th:covariance-subgaussian-simple} in Appendix.